cerner/fhir.cerner.com/content/authorization.md

-For the above registration, the client application would be registered with a redirection URI whose scheme begins with "sample.application://".
+For the above registration, the client application would be registered with a redirection URI whose scheme begins with `sample.application://`, for example `sample.application://callback`.
 Upon redirection to this scheme, the Windows operating system will invoke the registered application with the OAuth2 response URI passed as the first argument.
-The client application may hen parse the URI and in turn determine which open instance f the application (if multiples are allowed) initiated the equest via examination of the "state" parameter.
+The client application may then parse the URI and in turn determine which open instance of the application (if multiples are allowed) initiated the equest via examination of the "state" parameter.